Kursk: Urban layout

 The principle of regularity was applied in the structure of the general layout of Kursk.
-On the plan of 1782 Kursk is shown as consisting of two parts: city or Nagornaya and Zakurnaya.
+On the plan of 1782, Kursk is shown as consisting of two parts: the cities of Nagornaya and Zakurnaya.
 They are separated from each other by the Kura river valley.
-Each of these parts is divided into regular rectangular blocks located on both sides of the planned main streets - Bolshaya Moskovskaya (Lenina) and Kherson (Dzerzhinsky).
-In the city Nagornaya part, 19 streets were planned, and in the Zakurnaya part - 24 streets.
+Each of these parts is divided into regular rectangular blocks located on both sides of the planned main streets – Bolshaya Moskovskaya (Lenina) and Kherson (Dzerzhinsky).
+In the city Nagornaya part, 19 streets were planned, and in the Zakurnaya part, 24 streets.
 At the entrance to the city, at the beginning of both Moskovskaya and Kherson streets, it was planned to arrange the entrance squares.
-The remains of the former prison were destroyed, and “the moat was buried according to the plan of the city, which was most confirmed in 1782, and a square called“ red ”was made in its place.
+The remains of the former prison were destroyed, and the moat was buried according to the plan of the city, which was most confirmed in 1782.
+A square called “red ” was made in its place.
 The construction of small areas was also envisaged for a number of churches throughout the city.
 The territory of both parts of the city, where it was not limited by rivers and deep ravines, was planned to be surrounded by a ditch and a rampart.
-The area occupied by the city according to the new plan totaled approximately 3060 thousand square fathoms, which corresponds to 12.24 square kilometers.
+The area occupied by the city according to the new plan totalled approximately 3060 thousand square fathoms, which corresponds to 12 square kilometres.
 The main drawback of the project was that it did not take into account the complex relief of the Kursk area.
 The structure of the plan, correct and orderly on paper, required significant revision, additions and even minor changes.
 The numerous proposals of the Kursk governors A.A.
 Prozorovsky, F.N.
 Nicknames, A.B.
-Debalmena, A.A.
+Debalmena, and A.A.
 Bekleshov, included in the city planning, made it possible to bring the scheme closer to reality.